brucemaclachlan/DR1_SC2/README.md

  -- pocket_analysis_v2.py
  	--- This creates the views of each HLA-II pocket as well as a general view cut through the HLA-II groove

-Both can be run on any copy of the asymetric unit by signalling the chains of the complex using --chains.
+Both can be run on any copy of the asymmetric unit by signalling the chains of the complex using --chains.
 The chains argument must be in the order DRA, DRB, peptide; typically (and for these structures, always) --chains ABC or --chains DEF etc.

 ## Getting Started

-To run both analyses on every structure, use:\newline
+To run both analyses on every structure, use:
-* analyse_everything.sh\newline
+* analyse_everything.sh

 This should generate all structural images, providing the .pdb and .mtz files are downloaded, named accordingly and located within the working directory.

 The bash file will demonstrate how to setup arguments, however, use --help on either script to get information about arguments for each.